martinschneider/justtestlah/src/site/markdown/index.md

 YASeW is a JAVA test framework targeting projects that support multiple platforms, in particular Web, Android and iOS.
 It follows a [BDD](https://martinfowler.com/bliki/GivenWhenThen.html) approach and allows testing against all platforms using the same feature files.
 YASeW's main aim is to make the configuration as easy and the test code as simple and readable as possible.

 ### Getting started
-Pull the repo and run the example in `yasew-example`.
+Pull the repo and run the example.
 It includes automated tests for [Stack Overflow](https://stackoverflow.com) and [Carousell](https://www.carousell.com).

 ```bash
 git clone https://github.com/martinschneider/yasew.git